yulia99/soen342_Team-Rocket_2022/README.md

 ## Objective

-The Objective of this project is to develop an E-Academy websites for students that wish to excel at school with the help of tutors for courses.
+The Objective of this project is to develop an E-Academy website for students that wish to excel at school with the help of tutors for courses.

 ## Project Description

-"E-Academy is a platform where students and tutors find the necessary support for online tutoring.
+StudyBuddies "[..]is a platform where students and tutors find the necessary support for online tutoring.
 The platform puts in contact students/parents who need help and tutors who want to help.
 Therefore, it has got different kinds of Users"